zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 There are a number of limitations for this channel.
 Read them carefully.

-24-hour communication time window
+24-hour customer service window
    If a customer gets in touch with you via WhatsApp, a 24 hour window is opened.
-In this time window you can answer the question of the customer.
-If the customer isn't replying, the conversation ends after 24 hours.
-You can't communicate with this customer via WhatsApp due to their privacy policy until a new conversation is started by your customer.
+Within this time window you can freely answer the question of the customer.
+If the customer isn't replying, the service window will be automatically closed after 24 hours.
+You will not be able to communicate with this customer via WhatsApp due to their privacy policy and until a fresh reply is received from your customer.

-   If the ticket cannot be closed and to keep the conversation ongoing, we suggest to create a dedicated trigger for the WhatsApp channel.
-For example you could send an auto-generated message to the customer after 20 hours and ask to reply to your message to keep the conversation open.
+   In case the ticket cannot be closed yet and in order to facilitate an ongoing conversation, automatic reminders will be sent to the customer asking them to reply and keep the service window open.
+They are sent 23 hours after a message is received, and can be optionally deactivated in the channel configuration.

 Customer-initiated communication only
    The WhatsApp channel only supports customer initiated communication.
-   For business-initiated communication, it would be necessary to create a message template which has to be verified by Meta first which is Currently not supported by Zammad.
+   For business-initiated communication, it would be necessary to create a message template which has to be verified by Meta first which is currently not supported by Zammad.

 Supported media types